 Unauthorized sellers often reach a point of tremendous advantage, because they usually obtain their products through illegitimate means—so they can sell at substantially lower prices.
 Given the explosive growth and reach of Amazon and eBay, this seemingly intractable problem equates to significant revenue loss for both large and small manufacturers.

 Various manufacturers have a number of methods for dealing with unauthorized sellers.
 Typically, they use internal staff to locate all of their products on Amazon and eBay.
 After attempts to identify these sellers, they move toward delivery of legal notices.
 Another common method is to have their staff covertly purchase these products and attempt to identify the sellers that are causing the biggest problem.
 Then, they invest most of their effort in pursuing legal action against these bigger violators.
-Because of our experience with a number companies, CIS has experience with virtually every technique for monitoring activity on Amazon and eBay.
+Because of our experience with a number companies, CIS and its brand protection division eEnforce has experience with virtually every technique for monitoring activity on Amazon and eBay.

 Why most methods fail